aliasgar-analyst/Blinkit-Sales-Analysis/README.md

 - Product type and outlet location play an important role in sales variation

 ## Conclusion
-This project demonstrates an end-to-end data analysis workflow, from raw data cleaning to exploratory analysis and predictive modeling.
+This project demonstrates an end-to-end data workflow that combines SQL-based querying, Python data analysis, and machine learning.
-The insights and model can help support data-driven decision-making related to inventory planning and outlet performance optimization.
+The insights and predictive model can support data-driven decisions related to inventory planning and outlet performance optimization.